 Save time, stress & money with a customized travel itinerary planned for you by a South America expert

 Generally, it is very safe to move around the city center and tourist and upscale neighborhoods such as Recoleta, Palermo Hollywood, Palermo Soho.
-However, as in any city around the world, it’s worth taking precautions to keep you and your belongings safe.
+However, as in any city around the world, it’s worth taking the precautions to keep you and your belongings safe.

 - Don’t look like a tourist or an easy target.
 Pay attention to how locals dress, how they carry their possessions, and what they do with their phones.
 In Buenos Aires, you’ll generally see locals dressed in a chic and conservative manner.